jonasAthiele/BrainReconfiguration_Intelligence/README.md

 ### Functions

-Functions used in the scripts can be found in the ´Functions´ folder.
+Functions used in the scripts can be found in the `Functions` folder.
 Some of the functions can be found elsewhere but are included here for convenience.
 Comments on the authorship and licenses of these functions are provided within the folder.

 ## 5. Software requirements
 -	Matlab 2021a